coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 This will save the process to keep running in the background.

-10. List all PM2 processes running in the background:
+j.
+List all PM2 processes running in the background:

 ```
 pm2 list
 ```

-11. If you need to reload for redeployment, use:
+k.
+If you need to reload for redeployment, use:

 ```
 pm2 reload example_app
 ```

-12. To check the PM2 process logs, use:
+l.
+To check the PM2 process logs, use:

 ```
 pm2 monit